Things they might see

 Remember, no matter what you've told them, as we all were as children, your child will be curious as they grow.
 They might search for content they are too embarrassed to talk to you about, don’t understand or think they'll find funny.

-Talk about what to do if they see something they didn’t want to
+3. What to do if they see something they didn’t want to

 Children often tell us that a reason they don’t tell a parent or carer when something goes wrong or upsets them online is because they are worried the adult will over react and take their technology away from them.
 So it is important that your child knows that they can come to you if something online confuses or upsets them.